 Save money

-Sending apps out into the world without performing user acceptance testing can be enormously costly as there are always problems that went previously unnoticed.
+Sending apps out into the world without performing user acceptance testing can be enormously costly as there are always problems that went previously unnoticed, potentially increasing your app design cost.
 Fixing these after release is much more expensive than tackling them beforehand.
 Then there is the added problem of users switching off – if they have a bad experience once, they are unlikely to give the app a second chance.

 Types Of User Acceptance Testing